The Safe and Meaningful Contact Guidelines. Supporting child centred contact decision making.

 The Safe and Meaningful Contact (SaMC) Guidelines

 The SaMC Guidelines (Burke, C, Woodhouse, A, and Burke, S, 2026) offer practitioners a nationally recommended, evidence-based practice tool for decision making, managing and reviewing contact/keeping in touch/family time arrangements.
 The SaMC Guidelines are designed for use in public law cases.
 They organise decision-making around the developmental and trauma recovery needs of children and young people across various contexts, including short-term or permanent foster/kinship/special guardianship care, and post-adoption.
-See About SaMC for more information.

 Supports cultural change in professional systems and helps modernise the way in which decisions are made about contact, ensuring the child and their primary relationships remain central to planning.